Central Bank Independence

-- The new Fed chair, Jerome Powell, told U.S. senators at his confirmation hearing in November that he would preserve the bank’s “independent and nonpartisan status.”
+- Fed chair Jerome Powell told U.S. senators at his confirmation hearing in November that he would preserve the bank’s “independent and nonpartisan status.”

 - A 2014 study in the International Journal of Central Banking of more than 100 central banks found that there’d been a general trend toward greater independence over time.

-- Bloomberg QuickTakes on why South Africa’s central bank came under fire and the Turkish lira’s woes.
+- A Bloomberg QuickTake on why South Africa’s central bank came under fire.

 ©2018 Bloomberg L.P.